Saturday, June 20, 2009

 My Life in Rain Delay

 This morning I woke up and went through my usual routine of getting ready to leave the house on my way to work.
 It was business as usual until I went to open my front door and head off to the train station.
 I crack open the door and what do I see?
 Pouring rain.
 Awesome.
 Not only pouring rain, but the heaviest downpour I have seen in my area during my morning commute since I moved here a little over a year ago.
 Needless to say I was none too pleased.
 Compounding my frustration was the debilitating lack of an umbrella.
-I stood there, momentarily stunned, weighing my options.
+You see, every time I need one at home it just so happens to be at work and vice versa.
+So I stood there, momentarily stunned, weighing my options.
 It is Friday.
 I mean, I could just wait for it to subside and go in late, especially since I am always on time, right?
 I seriously considered this approach for a second before I caught myself and started to chuckle.
 I just thought about imposing my own personal rain delay on my life.
-I was ready to bring the tarp out on the front lawn, head back into my bedroom dugout and wait out Mother Nature.
+I was ready to bring the tarp out on the front lawn, head back into my bedroom dugout and wait out Mother Nature with a nap.

-Unfortunately, this excuse probably wouldn’t have flown at my office, although it would be fun to see the response I got when I told my boss I was late because my morning commute was in a rain delay.
+Unfortunately, this excuse probably wouldn’t have flown at my office, although it would have been fun to see the response when I said I was late because my morning commute had been in a rain delay.
 The humor of the situation could not, though, prevent the inevitable.
 Super screwed.
-I gave up and with a sigh ran (kind of maybe a little) to the train station.
+I gave up and, with a sigh, ran (kind of maybe a little) to the train station.
 As I was drying out in my seat this whole thing got me thinking about rain delays in baseball and I decided to do some research, specifically, what was the longest official rain delay in MLB history.

 The first thing I found was that there are no official records kept on rain delays.
-The MLB and Elias Sports Bureau (who keeps track of everything else and supplies ESPN with their meaningless filler stats like only 2 players have ever hit a single at 2:37 pm in a 2-0 count in the Midwest with the middle initial Q) do not feel that rain delays are a stat or worth archiving.
+The MLB and Elias Sports Bureau (the people that keep track of all statistics and supply ESPN with their meaningless filler stats like only 2 players have ever hit a single at 2:37 pm in a 2-0 count in the Midwest with the middle initial Q) do not feel that rain delays are worth archiving or even a stat at all.
 Luckily for me, though, there is a man named Phil Lowry.
+Good old Phil.
 I found an article on MLB.com with an email he sent in to Jason Beck’s blog in 2007 explaining exactly what I was looking for.

 Thursday, May 28, 2009